 - Utilize retargeting

 Some customers need multiple touchpoints before committing to a purchase.
-Retargeting your cart abandoners with relevant ads will help keep the products they checked or placed in the cart top of mind.
+Retargeting your cart abandoners with relevant ads will help keep the products they checked or placed in the cart on top of their mind.
 The idea is to stimulate your clients to purchase by recalling the goods they left in the shopping cart.

 - Personalized follow-up

 Don’t forget to follow up with clients after cart abandonment with personalized cart recovery letters.
 Remind users they have not finished the purchase and provide them the option to continue from the moment they left off.
 If you wish to smooth this process, consider adding a link that takes clients to the same stage they stopped at.
-Besides, giving a small discount is an additional way to entice buyers to revisit your store.
+Besides, a small discount is an additional way to entice buyers to revisit your store.